JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 Immutability: Dates That Don't Change Behind Your Back

-With Temporal, that’s impossible.
+With Temporal, that can't happen.
 Every change gives you a new object.
-The original stays the same.
+The original stays put.

 Example: